Chris Rumph

-Chris Rumph (born December 21, 1971) is an American football coach who is currently the defensive line coach for the Minnesota Vikings of the National Football League.
-He most recently served as the defensive line coach for the Chicago Bears of the National Football League.
-He previously coached at the collegiate level for over 15 years.
+Chris Rumph (born December 21, 1971) is an American football coach who is currently the defensive ends coach at Clemson University.
+He previously served as the defensive line coach for the Minnesota Vikings of the National Football League (NFL).
+Rumph previously coached at the collegiate level for over 15 years.

 Playing career

 At the University of South Carolina, Rumph played on the defensive side at linebacker for South Carolina under head coaches Sparky Woods and Brad Scott.